dbieber/davidbieber.com/hugo/content/snippets/2021-02-10-find-yourself-typing-t-enter-often.md

 In Firefox, it's even easier: just press shift-delete.

-Eventually the websites will make them back into your autocomplete, but it will take awhile for this to happen.
+Eventually the websites will make them back into your autocomplete, but it will take a while for this to happen.
 And when it does, now you know what to do: fn-shift-delete.